-Instead of working towards re-starting children’s programs as they existed in early 2020, many churches have the opportunity to rethink key components of their children’s ministry and to rebuild with programs, activities, lessons, and resources anchored in a more robust biblical vision for discipleship.
+Instead of working towards re-starting children’s programs as they existed pre-COVID, churches can rethink key components of their children’s ministry and rebuild with programs, activities, lessons, and resources anchored in a more robust biblical vision for discipleship.
 This is also a valuable time for parents to do the same by considering what it will require to guide their children toward mature faith in Christ.

-The year ahead has the potential to move toward something resembling a pre-pandemic normal and yet we have no guarantee of that.
+The months ahead have the potential to resemble a pre-pandemic normal and yet we have no guarantee of that.
 We, and our children, may instead continue to face unexpected challenges and uncertainty.
 It’s more clear now that children need to build their lives on an unshakable rock—God’s truth.
 When inevitable troubles come, we want children to stand firm on the truth of God’s sovereign rule, His goodness and mercy, and His sure promises.
 We want them to have a rock-solid faith that remains steadfast and proves genuine in the face of the challenges we’re facing now, but also for whatever trouble may come their way in the future.
 Additionally, these troubling times provide opportunities to impress upon our children the all-satisfying treasure and joy that can only be found in Jesus!